PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 which loads product data from **Products.csv** into a Spark DataFrame.
 After the DataFrame has been loaded into memory, it is then saved as a delta table with the name **silver_products**.
-The last two lines of Python code call **printSchema()** and **show()** to display the table schema and sample rows of data below which allows you to visualize the data.
+The last two lines of Python code call **printSchema()** and **show()** to display the table schema and sample rows of data below which allows you to visualize the strucutre of the product data.

 ``` python
 # create products table for silver zone